enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 Cluster now defaults to false
 -----------------------------

-To prevent unintentional forming of cluster when two xp-instances are started on the same machine, the cluster discovery is now turned off by default.
+Cluster discovery is now turned off by default to prevent unintentional forming of a cluster when two xp-instances are started on the same machine.
 To enable clustering, an option in ``$XP_DISTRO/home/config/com.enonic.xp.elasticsearch.cfg`` must be set:

 ::